danialisbored/Rice-Project1-Azure/README.md

-# ansible-yml
+# Project1-Azure
-yml playbooks for configuring webservers and elk server
+Creating webservers in Azure with DVWA and the Elk Stack